vsariola/sointu/README.md

 ### Native bridge & sointu-nativetrack

-The native bridge allows the Go call the sointu compiled virtual machine, through cgo, instead of using the Go written bytecode interpreter.
+The native bridge allows Go to call the sointu compiled virtual machine, through cgo, instead of using the Go written bytecode interpreter.
 It's likely slightly faster than the interpreter.
-The command line interface to the tracker version using the native bridge is [sointu-nativetrack](cmd/sointu-nativetrack/).
+The version of the tracker that uses the native bridge is [sointu-nativetrack](cmd/sointu-nativetrack/).
 Before you can actually run it, you need to build the bridge using CMake (thus, the nativetrack does not work with go get)

 Building the native bridge requires:
 - [go](https://golang.org/)